Tata Chemicals Europe: 20th century

+21st century

-In early 2006, following regulatory approval, Brunner Mond B. V. was purchased by Tata Chemicals.
+In early 2006, following regulatory approval, Brunner Mond B.V. was purchased by Tata Chemicals.
 Five years later, Brunner Mond was re-branded Tata Chemicals Europe.

 Throughout the 2000s and 2010s, energy costs doubled; as soda ash is energy intensive to produce, the firm responded via the purchase of a gas-fired combined heat & power plant from the European utility firm E.ON and the closure of its soda ash plant in Winnington in early 2014.

 Furthermore, while soda ash had typically been responsible for generating around 90 percent of the firm's profits, the company opted to pursue diversification; this decision led to the creation of the world’s first standalone sodium bicarbonate plant.

-Another step towards diversification came in December 2010 when Brunner Mond B. V. acquired British Salt, a Cheshire-based brine supplier, for around £93 million; this vertical acquisition gave longer term raw commodity price certainty and an economy of transport distance for one of the company's largest factories.
+Another step towards diversification came in December 2010 when Brunner Mond B.V. acquired British Salt, a Cheshire-based brine supplier, for around £93 million; this vertical acquisition gave longer term raw commodity price certainty and an economy of transport distance for one of the company's largest factories.

 During 2022, Tata Chemicals Europe opened the UK's first industrial-scale carbon capture and usage plant, which can capture 40,000 tonnes of carbon dioxide per annum.
 That same year, the firm was also reportedly evaluating the potential purchase of a plant in the Netherlands.

-Two years later, Tata Chemicals Europe chose to end the production of soda ash at its Lostock site in favour of a new facility (built at a cost of £60 million) in Northwich; this closure also caused the neighbouring Imerys Winnofil plant which relies on raw materials from Tata Chemicals Europe to also cease production in early 2025.
+In 2024, Tata Chemicals Europe chose to end the production of soda ash at its Lostock site in favour of a new facility (built at a cost of £60 million) in Northwich; this closure also caused the neighbouring Imerys Winnofil plant which relies on raw materials from Tata Chemicals Europe to also cease production in early 2025.
 This restructuring of the business coincided with the declining value for soda ash.

+In September 2026 Tata Chemicals was ordered out of Kenya by Kenya’s president, William Ruto.